 If you watched The Highwaymen on Netflix, you may have noticed the use of the Colt Monitor.
-If you were not familiar with the name, don’t feel too bad.
+If you are not familiar with the name, don’t feel too bad.
 The Monitor is one of the rarest of all of Colt’s firearm designs.

 Think of the Monitor as an “upgraded” B.A.R. modified and lightened for law enforcement use.
 It is referred to, in fact, as the first official “fighting rifle” of the FBI.